|ALL SECTIONS | ABOUT MEDIATION | Civil | Commercial | Community | Elder | Family | ODR | Public Policy | Workplace|

 New Members can join Mediate.com, Arbitrate.com and the new online mediator and arbitrator panels at: www.mediate.com/Membership.

-Dr. Clare Fowler, Managing Editor at Mediate.com, received her Master's of Dispute Resolution from the Straus Institute for Dispute Resolution at the Pepperdine University School of Law.
-She received her Doctorate in Organizational Leadership, focused on reducing workplace conflicts, from Pepperdine University School of Education.
+Clare Fowler, Managing Editor at Mediate.com, received her Master's of Dispute Resolution from the Straus Institute for Dispute Resolution at the Pepperdine University School of Law and her Doctorate in Organizational Leadership, focused on reducing workplace conflicts, from Pepperdine University School of Education.
 Clare also coordinated the career development program for The Straus Institute dispute resolution students.
 In addition to her editorial duties at Mediate.com, Clare coordinates online case management for ADR programs, agencies and courts.

 The views expressed by authors are their own and do not necessarily reflect the views of Resourceful Internet Solutions, Inc., Mediate.com or of reviewing editors.